gsauce7/web-module-challenge-scope-and-closure/README.md

 ### Task 1 - Set Up Project and Tests

-1. Fork repo and add TL as collaborator on Github
+1. [x] Fork repo and add TL as collaborator on Github
-2. Clone _your_ fork (not Lambda's repo by mistake!)
+2. [x] Clone _your_ fork (not Lambda's repo by mistake!)
-3. `cd` into your newly cloned repository
+3. [x] `cd` into your newly cloned repository
-4. Create a new branch by typing `git checkout -b <firstName-lastName>`
+4. [x] Create a new branch by typing `git checkout -b <firstName-lastName>`
-5. Work on your branch, push commits and create PR as usual
+5. [x] Work on your branch, push commits and create PR as usual

 ### Task 2a - MVP code

-Find the file `index.js` and complete the tasks.
+[x] Find the file `index.js` and complete the tasks.

 ### Task 2b - Written questions

-Edit the `ReadMe` file with your answers.
+[x] Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Lexical scoping describes how the JavaScript engine uses the location of the variable in the code to determine where that variable is available.
+A closure is a combination of a function and its ability to remember variables in the outer scope.

 2. Study the following code, then answer the questions below.

 ```js